 Reflections from the Department Head

 We find ourselves again this summer in the midst of the continually challenging pandemic and racist and hate inspired mass shootings.
-Additionally, we have rising inflation, even as wages for most workers have been stagnant for decades leading to a resurgence in unionizing around the country; the hearings of the “Select Committee to Investigate the […]
+Additionally, we have rising inflation, even as wages for most workers have been stagnant for decades leading to a resurgence in unionizing around the country; the hearings of the “Select Committee to Investigate […]

 Matthew Hughey: “What Everyday White Americans and the Buffalo Shooter Have in Common”